01231/time-travellers/README.md

 Providing a decentralized token within one week was quiet hard.
 We determined it would be best to use a multisig wallet that stores most of the DAO's funds and also provides liquidity to a uniswap liquidity pool.

+### New technologies

+We used many technologies that were completely new to us.
+At the core of our application is Snapshot, which all of of us have never used before.
+We spent a lot of time reading the docs.
+The documentation was incomplete and snapshot is still relatively new.
+This made it even harder for us.
+Fortunately the snapshot devs on discord were very cooperative!

 ## Q&A

 ### How can I get the governance tokens (TTT)?